November 30th

 Meaning of the subhAShita:

-Skillful people do not begin (these 4) tasks - (that which) are fruitless; (that which) end miserably; (that which) expend the same amount (of effort) as the result; (that which) are impossible.
+Skillful people do not begin (these 4 types of) tasks - (those which) will be fruitless; (those which) end miserably; (those which) expend the same amount (of effort) as the result; (those which) are impossible.

 Commentary:

-1. in a task that is futile and will yield no result
+1. that is futile and will yield no result

-2. when they know that a task would end miserably
+2. when they know it would end miserably

 3. if the end result was not proportionately rewarding as the effort.
 (The task should be more rewarding than the toil itself. )

-4. when they know that a task will not yield an outcome at all!
+4. when they know it will not yield an outcome at all!

-A little extra time spent at the beginning to think through the feasibility of the task is certainly time well spent.
+A little extra time spent to think through the feasibility of any task at the beginning itself is certainly time well spent!

 pada vigrahaH: